-- All acquisition documentation required by Chapter 6, including written approval from TDA for any proposed involuntary acquisition; - · Certification that all warranty deeds have been recorded; and - Evidence of the owner's Title Insurance policy for property purchased.
+- All acquisition documentation required by Chapter 6, including written approval from TDA for any proposed involuntary acquisition; - Certification that all warranty deeds have been recorded; and - Evidence of the owner's Title Insurance policy for property purchased. - See Chapter 3 Environmental Review, section 3.0.3 for information about option contracts.